Cancellation of atmospheric turbulence effects in entangled two-photon beams: Experiment

 \section{Experiment}

-To emulate the conditions present in the real atmosphere we adapted a model put forward by Keskin \cite{Keskin2006} and depicted in figure \ref{fig:turbulador}.
+To emulate the conditions present in the real atmosphere we adapted a tabletop turbulence generator put forward by Keskin \cite{Keskin2006}, depicted in figure \ref{fig:turbulador}.
 Cold and hot air fluxes are mixed inside an aluminum box, resulting in a random temperature field.
 Consequently, the refractive index inside the box fluctuates in both space and time \cite{Strohbehn1978}.
-Air is blown into the chamber by two fans, one of which has a resistor bank ($6.4 \; \Omega$) in front of it, which is driven by an adjustable power supply to dissipate up to 200 W. The optical beam propagates through the chamber by two optical windows.
-Two other fans work as exhausts, in order to ensure the stationarity of the process.
+Air is blown into the chamber by two fans, one of them having a resistor bank ($6.4 \; \Omega$) in front of it, which is driven by an adjustable power supply to dissipate up to 200 W. Two other fans work as exhausts, to ensure that the process is stationary.

-The turbulence chamber is calibrated with the help of a He-Ne laser beam and a CCD camera.
-The beam is expanded to a radius of 2 mm and focused onto the CCD, placed at a distance of 90 cm from the output lens of the beam expander.
-The beam waist $w_0$ (on the detection plane) is 59 $\mu$m, which defines a Fresnel ratio $\Lambda = 2L/k w_0^2=52$.
-The turbulence chamber is positioned halfway between the beam expander (emitter) and the CCD (receiver).
-Because of turbulence, the beam spot centroid on the detection plane undergoes a random motion (beam wandering), causing the long-term average beam radius $w_{LT}$ to be greater than the free-space (no turbulence) radius $w_0$.
-All the long-term average intensity profiles are very well fitted by a Gaussian.
-We use the Rytov variance $\sigma^2_R$ as a measure of turbulence strength.
-Measuring both $w_0$ and $w_{LT}$, $\sigma_R^2$ can be determined by means of the following relation \cite{Andrews2005}:
+Each dissipated power corresponds to a different turbulence strength, which we characterize as follows: we expand and then focus a He-Ne laser beam with a lens system onto a charge-coupled device (CCD) camera, placed at a distance of 93 cm from the output lens.
+The beam has a wavenumber $k_l=2\pi/0.633=9.93$ $\mu$m$^{-1}$ and waist ($e^{-2}$ radius on the detection plane) $w_0= 58.3\ \mu$m.
+The turbulence chamber, positioned halfway between the beam expander and the CCD, causes the beam spot to undergo a random motion and distortion.
+All long-term average (over 55 s) transverse profiles remain Gaussian in shape, yet with a radius $w_{LT}$, which increases according to \cite{Andrews2005}

-In open atmosphere, a factor 1.33 appears in Eq. \eqref{wlt} instead of 0.982.
-This correction is due to the limited longitudinal size of the turbulence chamber.
-Results of the calibration process are shown in Table~I.

-The experimental verification of expressions \eqref{ampli2} and \eqref{ampli3} was made in two steps, to which we refer as first experiment and second experiment.
-The setup is depicted in Fig. \ref{fig:setup}.
-A continuous-wave He-Cd laser beam (wavelength 325 nm, power 42 mW) is expanded by the lens set $L_1$, $L_2$ and focused at 90 cm from $L_2$, with a beam waist $w_p$ of 60 $\mu$m (very close to the value of 59 $\mu$m used in the calibration of the turbulence chamber).
-This beam pumps a 5 mm long BiBO crystal ($NL$) cut for type-I collinear SPDC, generating photon pairs at 650 nm with vertical polarization.
-The polarization of the photon pair can be set to 90 or 45 degrees with respect to the horizontal, by means of a half-wave plate ($H_1$).